Skip to content

 The Controversy That Led to the Nobel Prizes

-In 1888, Alfred Nobel’s brother Ludvig passed away, and a French newspaper mistakenly published an obituary for Alfred instead of Ludvig.
+In 1888, Alfred Nobel's brother Ludvig passed away, and a French newspaper mistakenly published an obituary for Alfred instead of Ludvig.
 The headline read: "The merchant of death is dead."
-The article criticized Nobel for inventing dynamite and implied that his legacy would be one of destruction and violence.
-This deeply affected Nobel, leading him to consider how he would be remembered after his actual death.
+The article criticized Nobel for inventing dynamite and implied that his legacy would be destruction and violence.
+This deeply affected Nobel, leading him to consider how he would be remembered after his death.

 In response, Nobel made a decision that would shape his legacy forever.
 He drafted his will, dedicating most of his fortune to creating the Nobel Prizes.
 These awards would honor individuals who contributed positively to humanity in various fields, including peace, science, literature, and economics.